john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

   const Car = class {
   };
 ```
-Remember that when you use a class expression, the same limitations apply to this type of expression as they do to function expressions in that the
+Remember that when you use a class expressions, the same hoisting limitations apply as they do to function expressions, specifically that a class expression will NOT be hoisted to the top of the document when run.